Ian-Kiprotich/Why-Code/README.md

 # Why-Code.
-This Blog explain reasons as to why one should Code
+This Blog explain reasons as to why Code < *Why one should learn and start to code* >

 From :https://www.codingal.com/